Exoldarium/notersy/README.md

 - Backup/download your notes

+## Known bugs

+- The notes are only saved from the active category

 ## Description:

 This was my submission for CS50x final project, although it has been changed considerably since i submited it and became a much bigger application than i originally intended it to be.
 It will probably change more as i continue to add more features to it and fix bugs that i encounter.